Ooty: Tourism

 A boat house located alongside the Ooty Lake offers boating facilities to tourists and is a major tourist attraction in Ooty.
 Similar boating facilities are also available at the Pykara falls and dam.
 The Government Botanical Garden, laid out in 1842, has several species of indigenous and exotic plants, and hosts an annual flower show in May.
-The garden also hosts a 20-million-year-old fossilized tree.
+The garden also hosts a 20-million-year-old fossilised tree.
 The Government Rose Garden, situated on the slopes of Elk Hill at an altitude of 2200 m, has more than 20,000 varieties of roses from 2,800 cultivars and is the largest rose garden in India.
 A deer park was established along the edges of the lake in 1986 and is the second-highest altitude zoo in India.